Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 return true;

-The most bug-prone areas in linked list operations are edge cases.
-Let's organize the situations we must cover:
+The most bug-prone areas in linked list operations are boundary conditions.
+Let's summarize the scenarios we must cover:

-Empty list operations — deleting an empty list or searching an empty list should safely return an error code without crashing.
-Single-node list — after deleting the only node, the list becomes empty, and head should become NULL.
-Tail operations — after deleting the last node, the predecessor's next should become NULL.
-NULL parameter checks — the first parameter of all public APIs could be NULL, so defensive checks are mandatory.
-Index out of bounds — index being negative or exceeding size should return an error.
+Empty list operations—Deleting from or searching an empty list should safely return an error code without crashing.
+Single-node list—After deleting the only node, the list becomes empty, and head should become NULL.
+Tail operations—After deleting the last node, the predecessor's next should become NULL.
+NULL parameter checks—The first parameter of any public API might be NULL, so defensive checks are mandatory.
+Index out of bounds—An index that is negative or exceeds size should return an error.

-When writing tests, you must cover all these situations, especially empty lists and single-node lists — many people only test on "normal length" lists, and then things crash the moment they hit an edge case.
+When writing tests, make sure to cover these cases, especially empty lists and single-node lists.
+Many people only test on "normal length" linked lists, which causes them to crash as soon as they hit a boundary condition.

-When building data structures from scratch, memory ownership is a question that must be clearly thought through.
-In our implementation, the ownership relationship is very clear: the LinkedList owns all Nodes, whoever creates destroys — ll_create creates the list, ll_destroy destroys the list and all nodes, and each node belongs to only one list with no sharing.
+When implementing data structures manually, memory ownership is a question that must be clearly thought out.
+In our implementation, the ownership relationship is clear: the LinkedList owns all ListNode objects—creator destroys. linked_list_create creates the list, and linked_list_destroy destroys the list and all nodes.
+Each node belongs to only one list, and there is no sharing.

-This clear, single-ownership model makes memory management simple — you just need to free all nodes inside ll_destroy.
-But if the data we store is also dynamically allocated (like a char* string), ownership becomes complicated — is the list responsible for freeing the data, or is the caller?
-Generally, there are two strategies: one is that the list owns the data and frees it together when destroyed; the other is that the list only stores pointers and doesn't manage the data's lifetime, leaving it to the caller.
-The former is simple but not flexible enough; the latter is flexible but prone to forgetting to free.
-In C, there is no one-size-fits-all answer — you need to think it through when designing the API and clearly state it in the documentation.
+This clear, single-ownership model makes memory management simple—we only need to free all nodes in destroy.
+However, if the data we store is also dynamically allocated (like a char* string), ownership becomes more complex.
+Is the list responsible for freeing the data, or is the caller?
+Generally, there are two strategies: one is where the list owns the data and releases it when destroyed; the other is where the list only stores pointers and ignores the data's lifetime, leaving management to the caller.
+The former is simple but inflexible, while the latter is flexible but prone to forgetting to release memory.
+In C, there is no universal answer; you need to think it through when designing the API and document it clearly.

-Now that we understand all the details of building a singly linked list from scratch, let's see what the C++ standard library offers in this area.
+Now that we understand the full details of implementing a singly linked list from scratch, let's see what the C++ standard library offers in this regard.

 std::forward_list and std::list

-The C++ STL provides two linked list containers — std::forward_list and std::list. std::forward_list is a singly linked list introduced in C++11, corresponding to the classic singly linked list we implemented in this article. std::list is a doubly linked list where each node additionally stores a prev pointer.
+The C++ STL provides two linked list containers—std::forward_list and std::list. std::forward_list is a singly linked list introduced in C++11, corresponding to the classic singly linked list we implemented in this article. std::list is a doubly linked list, where each node stores an additional prev pointer.

 Smart Pointers and Linked Lists

-In C++, while building a linked list with raw pointers is feasible, there are safer approaches once we have smart pointers.
+In C++, while implementing a linked list with raw pointers is feasible, smart pointers allow for a safer approach.
 The most natural way is to use std::unique_ptr to manage node ownership:

 #include <memory>